 Black Gangsters of ChicagoBarricade Books #ad - Cengage Learning.
 The author profiles the key players in the nation’s largest black organized crime population and traces the murderous evolution of the gangs and rackets that define Chicago’s violent underworld.
 Used book in Good Condition.
 In black gangsters of chicago, the annals of black organized crime in Chicago, author Ron Chepesiuk focuses on a lesser known group, characters who have had as deep and unique an influence on organized crime in the Windy City.

-Black Gangsters of Chicago #ad - Chicago has long been a haven of organized from, home to such celebrated figures as Al Capone, Lucky Luciano and Sam Giancana.
+Chicago has long been a haven of organized from, home to such celebrated figures as Al Capone, Lucky Luciano and Sam Giancana.
 Griffin.

 Street Legends, Vol. 1Gorilla Convict Publications #ad - Cengage Learning.
 This book profiles six of the biggest street legends from the crack era- Kenneth “Supreme” McGriff, Aaron Jones, Wayne Perry, Anthony Jones, Peter “Pistol Pete” Rollack and George “Boy George” Rivera.
 1, seth brings forth powerful biographies of six of the most notorious gangster of the crack era who influenced hip-hop and street culture.